laszlocph/gimlet-documentation/src/pages/blog/index.md

 title: Blog
 ---

+{% post name="The ultimate GitOps repository structuring guide" image="gitops-repo-structure.png" link="/blog/the-ultimate-gitops-repository-structuring-guide" date="2023-05-02" %}
+The way you structure your repository can greatly impact the efficiency and reliability of your gitops workflow.

+In this article, we'll explore different approaches to structuring your gitops repository so you gain a better understanding of how to optimize your deployment process.
+{% /post %}

 {% post name="Hosting static sites on kubernetes" image="agyuvalverebre.jpg" link="/blog/hosting-static-sites-on-kubernetes" date="2023-04-08" %}
 There is a meme here somewhere.
 But as kubernetes is becoming *the* deployment platform, there are legitimate cases to deploy your static site on it.
 We show you how to.
 {% /post %}